mflx/academic-kickstart-alt/content/about/accomplishments.md

 weight = 50  # Order that this section will appear.

 title = "Continuous learning"
-subtitle = "Continuous learning and development of skills is a professional standard."
+subtitle = "Continuous learning and ongoing development of skills is one of my professional standards."

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format